sjmulder/rng/README.md

     rng 2:5 <file.txt

-Output the first and last three lines of a file:
+Output the first three, fifth,  and last three lines of a file:

-    rng :3 -3: <file.txt
+    rng :3 5 -3: <file.txt

 Output a file twice: